SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array: Simulation Results

-Furthermore, a DL-based method is also proposed in~\cite{izacard2019data} for the DOA estimation, named by deep frequency network, where the output of the network is the spectrum.
-In Fig.~\ref{dlsp}, the spatial spectrum of the proposed SDOAnet and that of the deep frequency network is given.
-Since the output of the deep frequency network is the spatial spectrum, the estimated spectrum is not smooth compared with the proposed SDOAnet.
-Hence, a better DOA estimation performance can be achieved by the SDOAnet than that by the deep frequency network.
+Fig.~\ref{imperfect} illustrates the performance of DOA estimation when considering various imperfect factors.
+The SDOA-Net method, proposed in this study, outperforms the compared methods in terms of accuracy of estimation.
+Moreover, the proposed method demonstrates superior performance in scenarios with higher imperfect factors, indicating its robustness against the negative impact of imperfections.

-Finally, the DOA estimation performance under different SNRs is given in Fig.~\ref{dlsnr}, where the SNR is from $0$~dB to $30$~dB.
-The same training data set is used for the SDOAnet and the deep frequency network.
-Compared with the existing methods, including the FFT method, OMP method, and deep frequency network, the proposed SDOAnet can achieve better DOA estimation performance.
-Therefore, the proposed method is efficient in the DOA estimation problem using the imperfect array.
+In addition, ref.~\cite{izacard2019data} also introduces a DL-based approach to estimate the DOA, known as the deep frequency network.
+This method utilizes the network output as the spectrum.
+Fig.~\ref{dlsp} illustrates the spatial spectrum of both the proposed SDOA-Net and the deep frequency network.
+It can be observed that the estimated spectrum from the deep frequency network is less smooth compared to that of the proposed SDOA-Net, since the output of the deep frequency network is the spatial spectrum.
+Consequently, SDOA-Net demonstrates superior DOA estimation performance compared to the deep frequency network.